fathima-sahla570/Assignment_7_python/README.md

 It consists of seven exercises, each testing different functionalities related to arrays, series, and dataframes.
 The total score for the assignment is 10 points, distributed based on the complexity of each task.

-Exercise 1: Creating and Reshaping a NumPy Array (Score: 1)
+Exercise 1: Creating and Reshaping a NumPy Array
 Task:
 Create a NumPy array with numbers from 1 to 10.
 Reshape the array into a 2x5 matrix (2 rows and 5 columns).